-- (a) The Local Agency Investment Fund in accordance with the provisions of Government Code Section 16429.1 for the purposes of investment as set forth therein; - (b) Union Bank or any other financial institution located in Orange County meeting the requirements of Government Code Section 53601 or 53630 et seg. for the purposes of deposit and investment as set forth therein. - (c) The Investment Trust of California, doing business as CalTrust, in accordance the provisions of Government Code Section 16429.1 for the purposes of investment as set forth therein.
+(a) The Local Agency Investment Fund in accordance with the provisions of Government Code Section 16429.1 for the purposes of investment as set forth therein;

+(b) Union Bank or any other financial institution located in Orange County meeting the requirements of Government Code Section 53601 or 53630 et seq. for the purposes of deposit and investment as set forth therein.